Favourite art supplies

 Crayons, pastels and dry media

-I bought a beautiful set of Inscribe soft pastels but when I tried them, I got frustrated by smudges and the dust made my skin feel dry and irritated.
+I bought a beautiful set of soft pastels but when I tried them, I got frustrated by smudges and the dust made my skin feel dry and irritated.

 Next I picked up a set of Reeves water soluble wax pastels which were lush and vivid.
-They were really affordable and lots of fun.
+They were really affordable, lots of fun and no dust.
 If you can find some they are worth a try.
-I’ve since switched to Caran D’ache Neocolor II crayons because the colours are gorgeous and I can buy them individually.

 Powertex textured art supplies